mend/renovate-ce-ee/docs/configuration-gitlab.md

 In general, job priority is based on the probability that a user may be "waiting" for the bot to do something.
 That's why onboarding updates are highest priority, and other high priority updates include merging of Renovate PRs because that very often results in other PRs needing updates or rebasing afterwards.

-## Renovate Pro Installation and Setup
+## WhiteSource Renovate Installation and Setup

 #### Bot Account creation